judyping2436/ping-s-code-academy-projects/README.md

 # ping-code-academy-projects
-pingping's code academy projects. from 1st Dec 2020
+Some of Judy Ping McCormick's Code Academy Projects,  from 1st Dec 2020.